Shreeyans2305/DreamCatcher/app/README.md

 ### 1. Prerequisites
 - Flutter 3.41+ / Dart 3.11+
 - Connected device (Android, iOS, macOS, or Chrome)
+- A running DreamCatcher backend, or access to the configured Cloud Run API

 ### 2. Running the App
 Navigate into the `app` directory: